brycefernandes/nats-js-authcall-demo/README.md

-# nats-js-authcall-demo
+# nats-js-authcallout-demo
-Demo project showcasing the authcall features of nats js The frontend is pretty much the exact same as the original demo with the exception of SSO login.
+Demo project showcasing the authcallout features of nats js The frontend is pretty much the exact same as the original demo with the exception of SSO login.
 [Original demo with with GO on github](https://github.com/synadia-io/rethink_connectivity/tree/main/19-auth-callout)
 <br />